MalzaCAr/MaldaBot/README.md

 ### 4. ~Suffer~ Enjoy the bot

 - After all that, that's it really.
 The bot is simple enough so there're not many hoops you have to go through.

+# Commands

+This section will give a brief description on what each command does.

+## Reminder commands:

+#### addReminder (time: String, memo: String)

+- make a new reminder.
+- `time`: The time when the reminder is supposed to trigger.
+Time is relative to when the command is called (so, in X hours).
+- `memo`: The text displayed when the reminder triggers.

+#### showReminders

+- Shows all of users ongoing reminders.

+#### deleteRemidner (reminderid: Int)

+- Deletes a user's reminder.
+- `reminderid`: see a reminder's id with `showReminders` and use it to delete it.

+## Misc. stuff:

+#### kys

+- Kills the bot.
+The bot also sends a random meme percieving it's horrible demise.

+#### kysMeme

+- The bot sends a random meme from it's vast meme library.

+#### addKysMeme (memeurl: String)

+- Adds a meme to the bot's vast meme library.
+- `memeurl`: the url to the image/gif.

+#### reload (command: String)

+- Reloads a command, updating any changes you made while the bot is online.
+- `command`: The name of the command.

+#### ping

+- A simple ping command.